 Recalling that the police had said that Emily could leave, he was fearful of being left alone.
 Not wanting to end up with a second failed marriage, Bob agreed to attend marriage therapy.

 Even though the marriage therapist was caring and skilled, he could not help this stressed couple for one simple reason – Bob was not prepared to take advice from anyone—not even a relationship specialist!

 Bob argued with the therapist and insisted he was not a verbally abusive husband.
 Rather, he just wanted the best for his family and Emily just needed to smarten up and accept his advice.

 Are you in an emotionally abusive relationship?
-Take the test and find out now.

 What's your story — are you emotionally abused by your husband or boyfriend?

 Is your partner made of Teflon?
 No matter what anyone tells him if he doesn’t agree with what they have to say, their words have no effect.

 Does your man think that he knows the answer to everything?
 As a verbally abusive husband or boyfriend, does he tell you that only his opinions matter?
 And that what he hears from others is stupid?
 And if they happen to be right, their correct opinion was just a lucky guess?

 Do you have the feeling that you’re being treated by your emotionally abusive partner as if you were a child?
 Does he act like he is both the father and the mother and that he always knows what is best for you and he insists you do everything his way?